The Passion of Joan of Arc: Cinematography

 The camerawork of The Passion of Joan of Arc was highly unconventional in its radical emphasis on the actors' facial features.
-Dreyer shot much of the film in close-up, stating "There were questions, there were answers- very short, very crisp...Each question, each answer, quite naturally called for a close-up...In addition, the result of the close-ups was that the spectator was as shocked as Joan was, receiving the questions, tortured by them."
+Dreyer shot much of the film in close-up, forgoing the use of establishing shots which contextualize the characters in space, stating "There were questions, there were answers- very short, very crisp...Each question, each answer, quite naturally called for a close-up...In addition, the result of the close-ups was that the spectator was as shocked as Joan was, receiving the questions, tortured by them."
 Dreyer also did not allow his actors to wear makeup, the better to tell the story through their expressions—this choice was made possible through use of the recently developed panchromatic film, which recorded skin tones in a naturalistic manner.
+The film does not follow many traditional rules of film grammar, such as the use of imperfect eyeline matching, discontinuous editing, cuts that violate the 180-degree rule, and shots on a white background without spatial depth, all of which make it hard to place where the characters are in relation to each other.
+An essay from the British Film Institute argues these techniques increases the emotional intensity of the film and "moves the drama from the physical to the metaphysical".

 Dreyer often shot the priests and Joan's other interrogators in high contrast lighting, but then shot Joan in soft, even lighting.
 Rudolph Maté's high-contrast cinematography also allowed unappealing details in people's faces, such as warts and lumps, to be fully visible.
 In addition, Dreyer employed many low-angle shots of Joan's persecutors so that they would appear more monstrous and intimidating; in the effort to do this, several holes were dug on the set for the camera to film from the appropriate angle, causing the crew to nickname him "Carl Gruyére".
 Dreyer also shot the film "from the first to the last scene...in the right order."